blinkenlichten/simple-gui-crawler/README.md

 but at least I'm not writing this stuff in JavaScript/PHP with consequent asking of the employer to buy new mega-computer-server-dozer2000 to make that shit work :-D

-## Regular expressions
+## Regular expressions with std::regex
-To extract http:// I'm using boost::regex (C++11 has std::regex with same templated API).
+To extract http:// I'm using handwritten methods, std::regex just for some additional methods.
-The set of expressions is defined in "webgrep/crawler_worker.h" in the class WorkerCtx constructor.
+Parsing .html with regular expressions is a common pitfall, so I avoid it after giving up on some tries.
 The program also greps the web page to find some text if the user has provided it in 2nd input field of he GUI.

 ## Linked list with atomic pointers